seasketch/geoprocessing/packages/wiki-docs/Contributing.md

 - `npm install` - installs dependencies and runs postinstall scripts for all packages using `lerna bootstrap`
 - `npm test` - runs test suite for all packages
 - `npm run clean` - clean up build artifacts by recursively removing files and directories not under version control including git ignored files.
-- `npm run start-storybook` - start the storybook server and opn UI component library in your browser.
+- `npm run storybook` - start the storybook server and opn UI component library in your browser.
 Auto-refreshes on update.
 ...and many more listed below

 The geoprocessing code repository is setup as a "monorepo" managed by [Lerna](https://github.com/lerna/lerna).
 It contains multiple `packages` including the core `geoprocessing` library, and then multiple user-installable `templates`.
 These templates are bundled into the core library at build time.